johnathan-coe/MisTex/README.md

 # MisTex
-MisTex is a LaTex renderer for mistune, allowing for the creation of LaTex documents from Markdown files.
+MisTex is a LaTeX renderer for mistune, allowing for the creation of LaTeX documents from Markdown files.

 ## Usage
 ~~~python